gold star for USAHOF

 In the three seasons he played in SoCal, Shattenkirk scored 77 Points, with his best being the second year, where he had 35 Points.
 He left for the Boston Bruins in 2023.

-Trevor Zegras starred in the United States Junior Hockey League, so much so, that he was a top ten pick in the 2019 Draft.
-Rather than join the team that drafted him, Anaheim, the Center honored a commitment to Boston University, where as a freshman he was the third highest scorer in the NCAA.
-Zegras joined Anaheim the year after, playing partly in the AHL, but kept his rookie eligibility going into 2021/22, scoring 61 Points, made the All-Rookie Team, and was the Calder Trophy runner-up to Minnesota’s Kirill Kaprisov.
+Trevor Zegras starred in the United States Junior Hockey League, so much so that he was a top ten pick in the 2019 Draft.
+Rather than join the team that drafted him, Anaheim, the Center honored a commitment to Boston University, where, as a freshman, he was the third highest scorer in the NCAA.
+Zegras joined Anaheim the following year, playing part of the season in the AHL.
+Still, they kept his rookie eligibility going into 2021/22, scoring 61 Points, making the All-Rookie Team, and being the Calder Trophy runner-up to Minnesota’s Kirill Kaprisov.

-In 2022-23, Zegras scored 65 Points, and appeared to be a potential perennial All-Star, but last season saw him play in only 31 Games with a disappointing 15 Points due to injuries.
-As, he is still very young, Zegras can easily bounce back and has a shot to make this list's stratosphere.
+In 2022-23, Zegras scored 65 Points and appeared to be a potential perennial All-Star.
+However, last season saw him play in only 31 games, scoring 15 Points due to injuries, and in 57 games, he scored only 32 points.
+As he is still very young, Zegras can easily bounce back and has a shot to make this list's stratosphere.

 Getzlaf was a First Round Pick in 2003, and he would debut for the team two years later with a 39-Point rookie year.
-A member of the 2007 Ducks team that won the Stanley Cup, Getzlaf's play blossomed the season after, where he began four years of 50-plus Assist seasons, and he would hit that threshold four additional times.
+A member of the 2007 Ducks team that won the Stanley Cup, Getzlaf's play blossomed the following season, where he began a four-year streak of 50-plus Assist seasons, and he would hit that threshold four additional times.

 A Second-Team All-Star in 2014, the Center finished second for the Hart Trophy that year and was tenth in Frank J. Selke voting.
 Getzlaf also received Selke votes in seven other seasons.